itsalexschwartz/cityscoots/about.md

 **Alex Schwartz** works in tech and games in Boston, MA and has been using scooters to get around since before it was cool.

-In an effort to organize his thoughts on the latest and greatest scooters and share his ramblings with the world, he started the CityScoots blog.
+He researches scooters far too much and can't keep all this information in his head anymore.
+In an effort to calm the spinning tires in his mind, Alex created the CityScoots blog, thus sharing his arcane knowledge with the world.

-*Thank You for reading!*
+*Thanks for reading!*